APACTestDrive/CloudNative_AppDev/DEMOsetup.md

 # Cafe Supremo Demo Setup Guide

 This documentation contains the instruction to the demo setup.
-The steps are same as the [CICD Lab](https://github.com/kwanwan/CafeSupremo/blob/master/CICDlab.md).
+The steps are same as the [CICD Hands On Lab](https://github.com/kwanwan/CafeSupremo/blob/master/CICDlab.md).

 ## Preparing Database Cloud Service, Java Cloud Service, Application Container Cloud Service and Developer Cloud Service